Gsingh990/Gen-AI-Starter/README.md

 **Key Capabilities of the Stack:**

 *   **Accelerated Development & Deployment:** Provides a ready-to-deploy template, significantly reducing the effort and time required to go from concept to a functional GenAI application.
-*   **Contextual Understanding & Accurate Responses (RAG Pattern):** The RAG pattern, demonstrated by the chatbot, allows applications to retrieve relevant information from a knowledge base and use that information to generate more precise, factual, and contextually appropriate responses, minimizing LLM hallucinations.
+*   **Contextual Understanding & Accurate Responses (RAG Pattern):** The RAG pattern, demonstrated by the chatbot, allows applications to retrieve relevant information from a knowledge base and use that information to generate more precise, factual, and contextually appropriate answers, minimizing LLM hallucinations.
 *   **Secure & Isolated Environment:** The architecture prioritizes data privacy and security by leveraging Azure's private networking capabilities and secure access controls, keeping sensitive data within your Azure environment.
 *   **Scalability & Reliability:** Built on Azure Kubernetes Service (AKS) and other managed Azure services, the solution can scale horizontally to meet varying demand and offers high availability.
 *   **Modular & Maintainable Codebase:** Both the infrastructure (Terraform) and application (FastAPI) are designed with modularity, separation of concerns, and best practices in mind, promoting long-term maintainability and extensibility.